The winner was awarded an Electronic Visa Gift Card & Trip to Florida ($5,000 value)

 Avnet Field Application Engineer Grand Prize

-Are you an Avnet employed Field Application Engineer?
+Are you an Avnet employee Field Application Engineer?
 Enter to win an all expenses paid trip to Japan to visit KEMETs manufacturing facilities, warehouses, meet with product managers and more!

 Wilmer graduated from the University of Florida and has 14 years of experience in the electronics industry working in design, sales, and marketing.
 His goal is to bring a sense of fun and levity to technical content while still maintaining scientific and technological accuracy.
 A survivor of Motorola and Blackberry (not his fault), Wilmer leads the KEMET Technical Marketing team which combines his passion for science and technology with communication and presentation.